polkadot-fellows/runtimes/README.md

 ))

-for pallet in "${pallets[@]}"; do echo "Running benchmark for $pallet" ./target/production/polkadot benchmark pallet \
+for pallet in "${pallets[@]}"; do echo "Running benchmarks for $pallet" ./target/production/polkadot benchmark pallet \
     --chain=/path/to/chain-spec.json \
     --steps 50 \